Montessori at home with a baby can be a wonderful way to promote independence and exploration in your little one. Here

 6 months old

 I found that six months was a good time to introduce themed treasure baskets.
 Replica animals are great for babies to play with because they have many intricate details they love to investigate and poke with their little fingers.
 At this stage, the baby tends to spend time sitting up, which gives him or her whole new perspective of the surrounding world.

-There are many gorgeous books to choose from that suit perfectly in Montessori playroom at this age, for example..
+There are many gorgeous books to choose from that suit perfectly in a Montessori playroom at this age, for example..

 Outdoor natural experiences are going to benefit child at any age.
 Being in nature is a single best gift you can give your little one, it provides a wide variety of sensory experiences.

-Here is a very interesting advice from Isabel – a member of the group – who shares her knowledge and experience raising baby in multilingual environment.
+Here is a very interesting advice from Isabel – a member of the group – who shares her knowledge and experience raising a baby in a multilingual environment.
 Check out her blog packed with great information and inspiration – Uno Zwei Tutu.

 ” My husband always speaks German and English with our daughter while I speak Spanish and English.
 Something I think helped a lot was introducing sign language since she was a baby.
 We would use the same sign in the three languages and I think it help her to make a relationship between the three languages from a very young age.
 At only 2 years old she makes 3-5 word phrases in the 3 languages and she still signs”.

 And one more great tip from Maryam: